Christian Yelich Player Props: Brewers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.
+- The White Sox pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.

-- The White Sox's 4.59 team ERA ranks 24th across all league pitching staffs.
+- The White Sox have a 4.60 team ERA that ranks 24th among all league pitching staffs.

-- The White Sox surrender the fourth-most home runs in baseball (160 total, 1.4 per game).
+- White Sox pitchers combine to surrender the fourth-most home runs in baseball (161 total, 1.4 per game).

-- The righty last pitched on Saturday against the Cleveland Guardians, when he threw 5 1/3 innings, allowing two earned runs while giving up three hits.
+- In his most recent appearance on Sunday, the right-hander threw six innings against the Cleveland Guardians, allowing two earned runs while surrendering six hits.

-- In 21 games this season, the 27-year-old has put up an ERA of 4.43, with 9.4 strikeouts per nine innings.
-Opponents are hitting .221 against him.
+- The 29-year-old has a 3.06 ERA and 6.3 strikeouts per nine innings in 18 games this season, while giving up a batting average of .251 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.